ashdavies/talks/2018-10-26-preparing-your-app-for-google-play-instant/2018-10-26-preparing-your-app-for-google-play-instant.md

 ^ Wherever the user journey starts

+^ Referral, word-of-mouth, advertisement, social

-^ It inevitably ends up on Google Play
+^ It inevitably ends up on Google Play to install

 ---